Obsidian-Cloud/EZModuleManager/README.md

 # store the function call from module_A.py for later use
 x = call_func('test_01')

-# then call the function directly using  literal (), since just referencing 'x' is the location of a memory address, not the actual function.
+# then call the function directly using  literal (), since just referencing 'x' is the location of a memory address,
+# not the actual function.
 x()

 # the result
 > hello, world.
 ```
-> [!IMPORTANT]
-> When using `call_func()`, be sure to always call your function using quotes.
-If you read above, you might remember that this `registry` is using a dictionary.
-And at this point, you might have caught on that the functions are stored using their name as their own key.

 <sub>Value Passing & Returning Function Call</sub>